 External customers have been inherent in business since people started making and selling products—a long time!
 The idea of an internal customer, however, is a more modern one.
-For instance, Six Sigma promotes identifying internal customers as a way to creating a more positive work environment.
+For instance, Six Sigma encourages identifying internal customers as a way of creating a more positive work environment.

 Beyond the feel-good psychology, though, using the term “internal customers” may have some tangible benefits.
-For teams who handle work with both internal and external customers, which is most or all teams, the terms can help delineate organization, from prioritizing problems and timelines to improving cross-department communication.
-Treating everyone as a customer may also encourage employees to take each other just as seriously as they would take a referral or complaint from an external employee.
+For teams who work with both internal and external customers, it can help them prioritize problems and timelines to improve inter-department communication.
+Treating everyone as a customer may also encourage employees to take each other just as seriously as they would take a referral or complaint from an external customer.

 Drawbacks of making each person a customer

-Manager and business sociologists also point to the confusion inherent in having internal and external customers.
-How do you apply the customer is always right to a coworker or colleague who isn’t on board with the new company philosophy or method?
+Business experts and sociologists are aware of the inherent confusion in delineating internal and external customers.
+How do you apply “the customer is always right” to a coworker or colleague who isn’t on board with the new company philosophy or method?

-The truth is you may not be able to, which is why some in the field believe the term “internal customers” can dilute the urgency around customers.
+The truth is you may not be able to, which is why some believe the term “internal customers” can dilute the urgency around external customers.
 This paradigm shift may actually promote more mediocre performance.
 If everyone is a customer, who is the most important?
 The answer should be the external customer.

 CEOs find more success when they connect employees to external customers.
-It is more impactful to talk about how their product (medical devices, time management software, bicycle helmets, whatever) is valuable to the customers by saving their lives or improving their work than it is to compare how much money shareholders will get a result of this.
+It is more impactful to talk about how their product (medical devices, time management software, bicycle helmets, etc.) is valuable to the customers by saving their lives or improving their work than it is to compare how much money shareholders will get as a result.

-Many employees are on board with a singular external client, too.
-Across IT, customer service, and other customer-facing teams, many employees believe only external customers should be considered customers.
-It leads to better alignment across the organization, since you’re all trying to serve the singular group of external customers, instead of the many various internal clients that are spread across your company’s departments and related partners.
+Many employees in IT, customer service, and other customer-facing roles also support the “external customers only” mindset because it leads to better alignment across the organization.
+You’re all trying to serve the singular group of external customers, instead of the various internal clients that are spread across your company’s departments and related partners.